Back to Course List

 The programme prepares students to teach in the age bands 3-7 or 5-11 years.
 Students follow programmes in teaching core and non-core subjects, relevant to their age ranges.

-The programme runs for 38 weeks and includes at least 120 days work based in schools, spread across all three terms with final teaching placements in the spring and summer terms.
-Teaching placements are available in schools across the counties of the Norfolk and Suffolk.
+Work based in schools is spread across all three terms with final teaching placements in the spring and summer terms.

 Teaching based at the university employs a range of teaching methods and group sizes, including lectures, seminars and practical workshops.